Webhooks

 • value

-Variable names can contain only lowercase letters (a-z), numbers (0-9), or underscores (_).
-You can define URL variables directly using the REST API.
+Variable names must contain only lowercase letters (a-z), numbers (0-9), or underscores (_).
+You can define URL variables directly with the REST API.
+The host portion of the URL (such as webhook.example.com) must remain valid without using a mask variable.
+Otherwise, a URI is invalid error occurs.

 Custom webhook template